ssnob/hidden_syscall_monitoring/README.md

 ![image info](./pic.png)

 # game
-we can see their favorite functions here
 ![image info](./game.png)

+we can see their favorite functions